rahul-gharat/dronahq-docs/docs/reference/controls/file-parser.md

 ## Data input

 File parser control accepts data in two ways:
-- **Through data binding**: A satandard way to bind data to control in DronaHQ, you can read more about it [here.](/category/binding-data/)
+- **Through data binding**: A standard way to bind data to control in DronaHQ, you can read more about it [here.](/category/binding-data/)

 - **Uploading files**: Apart from binding data to file parser control, you can also provide data to this control by uploading the data supported data files to the control, and control will read data from file and convert it to JSON object so it can be used inside DronaHQ to create plethora of usecases.

 ## Data output from control

 The outputs from the File Parser control, represented by the placeholder `{{fileparser}}`, can be referenced in other controls, data queries, or JavaScript functions using the control's unique name.
-If used in `strict mode` you can also get access to the columns of data directly anywhere in DronaHQ app builder. for example lets say your controls unique name is `fileparser` and you uploaded file which has patient data withe columns name, age, address then you can refer these columns individually by syntax like `{{fileparser.name}}` or `{{fileparser.age}}`. this same case is not possible for `Dynamic mode` beause control is not aware of structure so you can use control's uniqe name only to refer the data present in it.
+If used in `strict mode` you can also get access to the columns of data directly anywhere in DronaHQ app builder. for example lets say your controls unique name is `fileparser` and you uploaded file which has patient data withe columns name, age, address then you can refer these columns individually by syntax like `{{fileparser.name}}` or `{{fileparser.age}}`. this same case is not possible for `Dynamic mode` because control is not aware of structure so you can use control's unique name only to refer the data present in it.

 | Output                   | Description                                                                                                  |
 |--------------------------|--------------------------------------------------------------------------------------------------------------|